Amar-s-code/survey-automation-local-excel/README.md

 * Run `python main.py 1`
 * Once survey is created, the survey link will be printed and will be ready to use!

-# If you're using a spreadsheet from a local machine pass in the flag value as 0:
+# If you're using a spreadsheet from cloud pass in the flag value as 0:
 ## Uploading all images to Qualtrics
 * Run `python main.py upload 0`
 * If the web browser prompts you, select the account where the 'Hire Salary' sheet is located and Allow.